samomar/Simple-ChatGPT-Text-Exporter/README.md

 ## Overview

 This Tampermonkey script enhances the ChatGPT web interface by adding a text export functionality.
-It allows users to easily copy the entire chat conversation, including both user and assistant messages, with proper formatting and real-time updates.
+It allows users to easily copy or download the entire chat conversation, including both user and assistant messages, with proper formatting and real-time updates.

 ## Features